archithebald/VintedApp_Python/README.md

-# Vinted App in Pytho
+# Vinted App in Python

 ## Description